ykwei7/Track-O/docs/DeveloperGuide.md

 Parsing the user's input through `PaymentCommandParser`, the user may generate any one of the following commands:
 * `PaymentAddCommand`  — Adds the cost of the lesson's fees to the tutee's current payment amount due
-* `PaymentSetAmoutnCommand`  — Sets the payment amount due for the tutee to the specified amount
+* `PaymentSetAmountCommand`  — Sets the payment amount due for the tutee to the specified amount
 * `PaymentSetDateCommand`  — Sets the pay-by date for the tutee to the specified date
 * `PaymentReceiveCommand`  — Resets the tutee's incurred fees and pay-by-date, and updates their payment history